konsumer/null-units/UNITS.md

 ### wavetable

 This is a very simple wavetable oscillator that uses waveforms loaded from the host.
-It's not the best way to do it (would probably be better with embedded samples or `oscNode`) but it shows how to request data from the host.
+It's not the best way to do it (would probably be better with embedded samples, generated at runtime or `osc`) but it shows how to request data from the host.
 Similar could be used for a full sampler, for example.